We explore the science, technology and art of the still and moving image, and its impact on our lives.

 Our Museum is home to over 3.5 million items of historical significance.
-We look after the National Photography, National Cinematography, National Television and National New Media Collections.
-We have 3 cinemas, including the UK’s first IMAX theatre; 9 floors of free interactive galleries including 3 temporary exhibition spaces, and three major film festivals each year.
+We look after the National Photography, National Cinematography and National Television Collections.
+We have three cinemas, including the UK’s first IMAX theatre, ten floors of free interactive galleries and exhibition spaces, and two major film festivals each year.

 There’s a lot going on!

 The National Photography Collection in our care comprises the Daily Herald Archive, The Royal Photographic Society Collection, and the Kodak Collection, amongst other world-class objects and images.
 It incorporates both aesthetic and technical developments, from the earliest experiments to contemporary digital imaging, including the world’s first negative, an extensive collection of photographic technology, and key images by the most influential photographers of our time.